awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-import-api.md

 # Import a REST API into API Gateway<a name="api-gateway-import-api"></a>

  You can use the API Gateway Import API feature to import a REST API from an external definition file into API Gateway\.
 Currently, the Import API feature supports [OpenAPI v2\.0](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md) and [OpenAPI v3\.0](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.1.md) definition files\.

- With the Import API, you can either create a new API by submitting a [`POST` request](https://docs.aws.amazon.com/apigateway/api-reference/link-relation/restapi-import/) that includes an OpenAPI definition in the payload and endpoint configuration, or you can update an existing API by using a [PUT request](https://docs.aws.amazon.com/apigateway/api-reference/link-relation/restapi-put/) that contains an OpenAPI definition in the payload\.
 You can update an API by overwriting it with a new definition, or merge a definition with an existing API\.
 You specify the options using a `mode` query parameter in the request URL\.

-**Note**
- For RAML API definitions, you can continue to use [API Gateway Importer](https://github.com/awslabs/aws-apigateway-importer)\.

- Besides making explicit calls to the REST API, as described below, you can also use the Import API feature in the API Gateway console\.
-For a quick start to using the Import API feature from the API Gateway console, see [Build an API Gateway API from an Example](api-gateway-create-api-from-example.md)\.
+For a tutorial on using the Import API feature from the API Gateway console, see [TUTORIAL: Create a REST API by Importing an Example](api-gateway-create-api-from-example.md)\.

 **Topics**
 + [Import an Edge\-Optimized API into API Gateway](import-edge-optimized-api.md)